Call our National Helpline on 01-2107906 or email alex@bodywhys.ie

 There are three primary components to ARFID:

-• Avoidance due to the sensory characteristics of food (sensory food aversions, extreme picky eating)
+• Avoidance due to the sensory characteristics of food (sensory food aversions, extreme picky eating, appearance, taste, texture, temperature, colour)

 • A lack of interest in eating or food (food avoidance, low food responsivity)